reshamas/reshamas.github.io/_posts/2019-05-29-sometimes-google-products-contribute-to-conflict-in-my-life.md

 I use gmail daily, but not Hangouts.
 So, periodically I discover that some people prefer using Hangouts and have sent me messages that are weeks old, but I had not received any notifications of such.
 Even though I tell a regular project collaborator to email me for faster response, he prefers communicating via Hangouts and it can often be weeks before I see his message.

-**Problem:**  Avenues for communicating are plentiful, and reminders that messages have not been read would be useful, else there is lack of communication.
+:point_right: **Problem:**  Avenues for communicating are plentiful, and reminders that messages have not been read would be useful, else there is lack of communication.

 ## Contacts
 I had previously complained that when saving a contact from gmail, the contact’s email address was not actually saved.
 It looks like that has been fixed.